 Select the key icon next to the login to open your Dashlane vault.

-Autofill information in most text fields with iOS 18
+Autofill information in most text fields with iOS 18 or later

-- Long press in a field anywhere you want to autofill information.
+- Long-press in a field anywhere you want to autofill information.
 A menu appears.

-- Select Autofill and then select Passwords.
+Select Autofill and then select Passwords.

 Note: Apple chose the label Passwords, and we can't control the name.
-While the name might seem specific, the menu is designed to include all text available for you to autofill, not only passwords.
+While the name might seem specific, the menu is designed to include all available text for you to autofill, not only passwords.

 - Your Dashlane vault opens.

-- Select the item you want and then select the info you want to autofill.
+- Select the item you want, and then select the info you want to autofill.
 Dashlane autofills the field.

 Create a new login